cestrell/dotfiles/README.md

 Create a link between dotfiles and alias to edit & update git repo from any folder:
 1. Create an alias for easy management.
-2. Hide untracked files using newly created alias.
+2. Hide untracked files using newly created alias.(they bother me)
 3. Avoid weird git recursion problems by ignoring dotfiles folder.
 4. Checkout content to $HOME.